These 8 startups are focusing on women’s health and wellness in India

 Healthfab

-Founded in 2019 by Kirit Acharjee, Satyajit Chakraborty, and Sourav Chakraborty, Bengaluru-based femtech D2C startup Healthfab is on a mission to provide affordable solutions for a healthy and sustainable human life.
+Founded in 2019 by Kirit Acharjee, Satyajit Chakraborty, and Sourav Chakraborty, Bengaluru-based femtech D2C startupis on a mission to provide affordable solutions for a healthy and sustainable human life.

 Co-founders of Healthfab